Interplay of sync and swarm: Theory and application of swarmalators: Conclusions and future directions

 Experimentally, realizing physical systems where phase and spatial dynamics are mutually coupled is still in its infancy.
 From an applications perspective, swarmalator-based control could enable richer coordination strategies in drone swarms or robotic systems.
 Exploring these directions may unlock new insights into collective behavior and inspire novel technologies.
 For applications in mobile robotics, aviation, or other technical areas, it will be crucial to reliably generate stable states representing a desired, specified pattern of locations, orientations, and synchronization.
-For example, in autonomous monitoring missions, swarmalators forming a ring-shaped constellation around a point of interest with all swarmalators oriented toward the center could play a role --- such as quad\-copters encircling a cellular tower and facing inward.
+For example, in autonomous monitoring missions, swarmalators forming a ring-shaped constellation around a point of interest with all swarmalators oriented toward the center could play a role -- such as quad\-copters encircling a cellular tower and facing inward.
 Such a ring pattern could indeed be generated with the original swarmalator model.
 However, other applications are likely to require different constellation for which the model must be extended.
+Looking ahead, integrating modern machine-learning–assisted discovery and control, for example, via data-driven system identification and reinforcement-learning or optimal-control approaches, could help learn interaction rules that robustly generate and stabilize user-specified spatial–phase formations under uncertainty.